doctorfree/MusicPlayerPlus/README.md

 ### Adding Album Cover Art
 The `mpcplus` MPD client is a character based application.
 As such, it is difficult to display graphical images.
 However, this limitation can be overcome using `tmux` and additional tools.
-In this way we can add album cover art to MusicPlayerPlus.
+In this way we can add album cover art to MusicPlayerPlus when using the character based `mpcplus` client.

 See [Adding album art to MusicPlayerPlus](with-cover-art/README.md) to get started integrating album art in MusicPlayerPlus.